nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 ### Check the version of the runbook script

 You can check the version of the runbook script by naviagting to the runbook in your Azure Automation Account and clicking on **View**.
 The script will appear from the right.
-The version in the form "**v#.#.#**" will be within first few lines of the script.
-Latest version of the script can be found [here](https://github.com/Azure/RDS-Templates/blob/wvd_scaling/wvd-templates/wvd-scaling-script/basicScale.ps1#L1)
+The version in the form "**v#.#.#**" will be within first few lines of the script under the SYNOPSIS section.
+Latest version of the script can be found [here](https://github.com/Azure/RDS-Templates/blob/wvd_scaling/wvd-templates/wvd-scaling-script/basicScale.ps1#L1).
+If you don't see any version in your runbook script, its running a very old version of the script.

 ### Reporting issues